RohanGoyal37/rohangoyal37/README.md

 - 👋 Hi, I’m Rohan Goyal
 - 👀 I’m interested in travelling
-- 🌱 I’m currently Pursuing BCA from Poornima University
+- 🌱 I’m Pursuing BCA from Poornima University
 - 📱 How to reach me [Rohan Goyal](https://www.instagram.com/rohan_goyal_2616/)
 - 📩 you can also mail me rohangoyal264@gmail.com